Orjen-class torpedo boat: Axis service

-MAS 3–5 D formed the 24th MAS Squadron and were deployed in the Aegean Sea.
-The designations of the former Yugoslav boats were changed again in July 1942 to conform with the new "MS" prefix, and new numerals from 41 to 46.
 During their Italian service, most of the boats were re-armed.
 On MS 41–44, the original Bofors gun and 15 mm machine gun were removed in favor of two single-mount 20 mm Breda Model 35 L/65 (Note: L/65 denotes the length of the gun's barrel.
 In this case, the barrel of an L/65 gun is 65 calibre, meaning that the barrel is 65 times as long as the diameter of its bore.) guns, one each fore and aft.
 On these boats, the high masts were removed and replaced with shorter masts.
 On MS 45–46, the original armament and masts were retained.
 The boats were also re-equipped with Italian mine racks and could carry 12 to 20 depth charges.
 In Italian service the crew numbers remained the same, and they were painted in a camouflage scheme.
 The Germans tried to convince the Italians to hand over the Orjen-class boats to them, but the Italians refused.
 In turn, the Italians tried to convince the Germans to supply them with the new diesel engines they were installing in their newer S-boats, but the Germans needed all their output for their own boats.
 The Italians therefore installed high-quality Isotta Fraschini petrol engines – producing 3300 bhp – in their new CRDA boats, and the engines of MAS 4 D/MS 42 (ex-Velebit) were also replaced with these engines.
 In Italian service, the boats operated mainly in the Aegean, and clocked up 568 missions and 6,300 operating hours.

 When the Italian armistice was announced on 8 September 1943, MS 41 was damaged by them at the CRDA shipyard at Monfalcone where she was undergoing repairs, and was captured there by the Germans on 11 September.
 On 18 September, MS 45 was scuttled by her crew off Cattolica.
 MS 42 was captured by the Germans at Piraeus, and the remaining three boats were captured at Souda Bay.
 The four boats that were captured intact, MS 42–44 and MS 46, were designated by the Kriegsmarine (German Navy) as S 601–604 respectively.
 They formed part of the 24th S-Boat Flotilla, which was to consist of nine captured MTBs, including the five remaining Orjen-class boats.
 At the time of their capture they were split between the Adriatic and the Aegean, and only eight became operational.
 While operated by the Germans, all of the boats retained the armament they had carried under the Italians, and the crew numbers remained the same.